murillowelsi/ctal-tta-docs/README.md

 I've created this material to assist me in preparing for the Certified Tester Advanced Level Technical Test Analyst exam.
 It contains a structured approach to learning, with a specific focus on essential aspects of CTAL-TTA.

+## Requirements

+- NodeJS.
+- Clone this repository and run `npm i` to install the dependencies.

 ## How to Use

 - Check off each topic as you complete it.